 Its spring, which mean it is tick season here in the Maritimes.
 As the weather warms up, it’s important to remember that ticks will be more present within our communities and the places we love to adventure with our pets.
 Whether you are letting your dogs out in your yard, or heading to a local trail to get some exercise, you will need to be diligent about checking for ticks on both you, and your pet.
-Here are a few tick tips to help keep the potential disease-bearing bugs away.
+Here are a few Tick Tips to ensure you and your pet’s safety this season!

 Where ticks are present: